Roman Military Diploma On-Line

 province (more likely than sending them straight to the unit)

-the Provincial capital on to the unit commander
+the Provincial capital to the unit commander

 veterans (likely in some sort of a ceremony)

 We have published recently a diploma from an auxiliary constitution issued for only two veterans, a centurio and a horse soldier !
-But mostly we are talking of veterans from anywhere between 4 and 25 auxiliary units, depending on the specific need of that province at that time.
+But mostly we are talking of veterans from anywhere between ca. 4 and ca. 25 auxiliary units, depending on the specific need of that province at that time.
 Sometimes more then one constitution was issued for the same province at the same date (split by units for logistical reasons ?).
 Thus potentially hundreds of soldiers at a time.
 Same for a praetorian fleet.

 How many diplomas would have been issued for a given unit on a single date ?
 Let us take a regular cohors, 500 men, each serving 25 years.
 That would be 20 veterans each year assuming yearly recruitment (not always the case, see below) and no deaths (depends on circumstances).
 Or 40 in a milliaria unit of 1000 men.
 More real life scenarios show however that a major crisis like the Bar Kochba uprising caused major casualties, mass recruiting shortly after to fill the ranks, and multiple diplomas ie for the neighbouring province of Syria 25 years later.
-In similiar circumstances we know of 10 0r more diplomas surviving of the same constitution indicating such a massive bolus of discharge.
+In similiar circumstances we know of 10 or more diplomas surviving of the same constitution indicating such a massive "bolus" of discharge.

 A constitution could have covered thus between one and several hundred soldiers.